cldwalker/gitbeam/README.md

 ## TODO
 * Add tests

+## Credits

+* @stuartsierra - For [emacs implementation](https://github.com/stuartsierra/dotfiles/blob/master/.emacs.d/local/find-on-github.el) which inspired the first half of this.

 ## Links
 * [open-on-github](https://github.com/atom/open-on-github) - Atom plugin which has the beam out functionality of this plugin.